Preheat oven according to temperature on clay packaging.

 Use the x-acto knife to cut out around the shape of the feather impression and then remove the excess clay.
 Use the x-acto knife to exaggerate some of the details of the feather impression and create small marks along the edges of the feathers working along the natural “grain” of the feathers to create a more feathered look.

-Gently fold the feathers slightly to give them shape and place the parchment and feathers on a cookie sheet and bake according to the package directions.
+Place the parchment and feathers on a cookie sheet and bake according to the package directions.

-Cool completely, then paint the feather using the BEHR white cameo paint.
-Paint several thin coats being careful to follow the "grain" of the feathers with your brushstrokes to avoid washing them out with paint.
+Cool completely, then paint the feather using the white paint.
+Paint several thin coats being careful to follow the “grain” of the feathers with your brushstrokes to avoid washing them out with paint.
 Allow to dry completely between coats.